FredrikLindgren/actions-testground/README.md

 ### GNU/Linux

 - OCaml with native compilers.
+You either need to use [opam](https://opam.ocaml.org/) or compile OCaml from source, as WeiDU requires unsafe strings.
+With opam, you can obtain a suitable version by creating a switch:
+  `opam switch create 4.11.2+default-unsafe-string`

 - A basic GCC tool chain with make.
+This might come pre-installed.

 - Perl, which is normally installed by default.